Shark Island concentration camp: Closing

 The decision to close the camp was made by Major Ludwig von Estorff, the new commander of the Schutztruppe of German South West Africa who had signed the agreement under which the Witbooi (a Nama tribe) had surrendered to the Germans, after a visit to the camp in early 1907.
 After the closing of the camp, prisoners were transferred to an open area near Radford Bay.
-Whilst mortality rates were still high initially in the new camp, they eventually declined.
+Whilst mortality rates initially remained high in the new camp, they eventually declined.

 Death toll

-The precise number of deaths at the camp are unknown.
-A report by the German Imperial Colonial Office estimated 7,682 Herero and 2,000 Nama dead at all camps in German South West Africa, of which a significant portion died at Shark Island.
-A military official at the camp estimated 1,032 out of 1,795 prisoners held at the camp in September 1906 had died, and ultimately only 245 of these prisoners survived.
+The precise number of deaths at the camp is unknown.
+A report by the German Imperial Colonial Office estimated a death toll of 7,682 Herero and 2,000 Nama across all of the camps in German South West Africa, of which a significant portion died at Shark Island.
+A military official at the camp estimated that 1,032 out of the 1,795 prisoners held at the camp in September 1906 had since died, and ultimately only 245 of these prisoners survived.
 In December 1906, an average of 8.5 prisoners died per day.
 By March 1907, according to records, 1,203 Nama prisoners had died on the island.
 The overall figure for deaths at the camp has been estimated to be as high as 3,000.
-Combined with deaths amongst prisoners held elsewhere in Lüderitz bay, the total may well exceed 4,000.
+Combined with deaths amongst prisoners held elsewhere in Lüderitz Bay, the total may well exceed 4,000.

-The vast majority of these prisoners died through preventable diseases such as typhoid and scurvy exacerbated by malnutrition, over-work and the unsanitary conditions in the camps.
+The vast majority of these prisoners died through preventable diseases such as typhoid and scurvy, exacerbated by malnutrition, over-work, and the unsanitary conditions in the camps.